Beware Greeks Bearing Gifts - Buy AT&T Instead

 Looking at the spread between AAA Corporate bond yields and the yield on T, we can see that the average spread is around 300 basis points.
 We think that level of additional compensation more than makes up for the risk in moving up the capital stack.

-So How Safe is the dividend from AT&T?
+So, how safe is the dividend from AT&T?

 The case for making AT&T shares part of the base income allocation of your portfolio depends on how safe the dividends are.
-So how do we tell that?
+So, how do we tell that?
 Above, we discussed the history of regular dividend payments and regular increases in those payments.
-It shows that in the past the dividend has been safe and that AT&T management has demonstrated some ability to keep them safe.
+It shows that, in the past, the dividend has been safe and that AT&T management has demonstrated some ability to keep them safe.
 But, as much as we might want to, we can't go back and buy shares of T back in 2010.
-We can only invest now and so we need to have some idea of what the future holds.
+We can only invest now, and so, we need to have some idea of what the future holds.

 Dividends are paid out of cash the business generates.
-While it isn’t the only source of cash a business has, the most reliable and repeatable source of cash is Cash from Operations.
+While it isn't the only source of cash a business has, the most reliable and repeatable source of cash is Cash from Operations.
 In the YChart above, we can see the difference between CFFO (Cash from Operations) and the total dividend payments (since YCharts show total dividends as a negative number, we need to invert the sign).
-Most recently AT&T had more than $48 billion in cash left over after paying the dividends for the last 12 months.
-That's more than 2 times the $23.7 billion it spent in capex, and thus AT&T has a lot of cushion to continue paying and raising the dividend.
+Most recently, AT&T had more than $48 billion in cash left over after paying the dividends for the last 12 months.
+That's more than 2 times the $23.7 billion it spent in capex, and thus, AT&T has a lot of cushion to continue paying and raising the dividend.

 Another indicator of how much cushion a company will have to pay the dividend, and thus how safe it is, is net debt issuance.
-If a company is issuing more debt, then interest payments will go up in the future and that will take away more of the cash they generate from being used to pay dividends.
+If a company is issuing more debt, then interest payments will go up in the future, and that will take away more of the cash they generate from being used to pay dividends.
 When debt is decreasing, management thinks they have enough cash coming in on the short term to meet such obligations as dividend payments, and the reduced debt load will in the future mean that interest payments will decline as well.
-So debt reduction points to better dividend coverage.
+So, debt reduction points to better dividend coverage.

 As we can see from the YChart above, AT&T has been paying down its debt of late.
 While they have taken on debt in the past, it has been done to make major acquisitions.
 This significant drawdown in debt levels bodes well for the safety of the dividend.